CoffeeIO/TypeOtter/README.md

 ## Setup and Syntax
 --> [CodePen Showcase: Setup, syntax, math, typesetting, support](http://codepen.io/MGApcDev/full/RKbxom/)

-Start a local server (to make sure all features work as intended)

-- Mac and Linux users

-    Open terminal and run ``$ python -m SimpleHTTPServer`` and go to localhost:8000 in your browser

-- Windows users (2 options)

-    Install the [Backets editor](http://brackets.io/) and user it's one click live preview to start a server

-    <i>or</i>

-    Install the [Bash on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) and run the same command as linux users ``$ python -m SimpleHTTPServer`` and go to localhost:8000 in your browser

 ## Developers
 Install node modules (make sure you have [nodejs](https://nodejs.org/en/) installed)